awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 + Better fault tolerance\.
 Auto Scaling can detect when an instance is unhealthy, terminate it, and launch an instance to replace it\.
 You can also configure Auto Scaling to use multiple Availability Zones\.
 If one Availability Zone becomes unavailable, Auto Scaling can launch instances in another one to compensate\.

 + Better availability\.
-Auto Scaling can help you ensure that your application always has the right amount of capacity to handle the current traffic demands\.
+Auto Scaling can help you ensure that your application always has the right amount of capacity to handle the current traffic demand\.

 + Better cost management\.
 Auto Scaling can dynamically increase and decrease capacity as needed\.
 Because you pay for the EC2 instances you use, you save money by launching instances when they are actually needed and terminating them when they aren't needed\.